Medical diffusion on a budget: Textual Inversion for medical image generation: Experiments

 \subsection{Controlling disease appearance with inpainting}

-In this section, we demonstrate the potential of inpainting to precisely control where disease shows in an image.
-Starting with a generated healthy example, a portion of the image is masked.
-The diffusion model then denoises the masked part of the image, while conditioned on a specific disease embedding.
-For example, for the top row in Figure \ref{fig:chexpert_inpainting}, the bottom of the left lung of the healthy image is masked.
-The diffusion model inpaints it, while it is conditioned with the pleural effusion embedding.
-This results in pleural effusion appearing in the masked region.
-In Figure \ref{fig:chexpert_inpainting}, it is used to force pleural effusion or pneumonia appears at the left lung.
-Similarly, in Figure \ref{fig:prostate_inpainting}, the same healthy prostate example is masked in two different locations, with a different mask size.
+This section demonstrates the potential of inpainting to control disease location precisely.
+Starting from a healthy example, a portion of the image is masked.
+The diffusion model denoises the masked part of the image, conditioned on a specific disease embedding.
+In Figure \ref{fig:prostate_inpainting}, the same healthy prostate example is masked in two locations with a different mask size.
 When inpainting conditioned on the positive embedding, this generates tumors at those locations of corresponding sizes.
-Similar to the examples in section \ref{sec:composing}, this allows engineering of examples with specific disease appearance and could for instance be useful to generate more cases with rare tumor locations.
+Similar to Section \ref{sec:composing}, this allows generating examples with specific disease appearance and could be useful for generating cases with rare tumor locations.